Contact: Kingston Reif, Director for Disarmament and Threat Reduction Policy, 202-463-8270 x104

 |[a] One submarine is undergoing overhaul and those missiles are not counted.|

 [b] One submarine of the Project 941 type has been refitted as a test bed for the Bulava missile system.
 It is not counted in the total number of operational submarines.

 Russian Long-range Aviation Command consists of six divisions, two of which are the heavy-bomber divisions made up of Tu-160 and Tu-95MS aircraft.
-As of January 2016, the Command is estimated to have 68 bombers.
+As of early 2017, the Command is estimated to have 66 strategic bombers.
 The bombers can carry various modifications of the Kh-55 (AS-15) cruise missile and gravity bombs.

 Number of bombers

 Total cruise missiles